s2t2/s3-sync-ruby/README.md

 ## Usage

-Use the same options when uploading and downloading.

 ### Configuring

-Configure the gem for use before uploading or downloading.
+Configure the gem to use the same options when uploading and downloading.

 ```` rb
 S3Sync.configure do |config|